Home HealthTopics Health Centers Reference Library Search NetWellnessSearch Advanced

 What You Can Do

 Ask your doctor about your kidney function and be sure you are tested at least once a year.
-All the things you do to care for diabetes are important to protect your kidneys including exercise, diet and your medication program.
+All the things you do to care for diabetes help to protect your kidneys.
+These include your:

 To Learn More